phonegap/phonegap-docs/docs/1-getting-started/3-create-your-app/2-cli.html.md

-Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) and/or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to create a PhoneGap app.
-This project will become a PhoneGap mobile application with the ability to run on multiple devices and across operating systems in just a few simple steps.
+Now that you've installed [PhoneGap Desktop](/getting-started/1-install-phonegap/desktop) and/or the [PhoneGap CLI](/getting-started/1-install-phonegap/cli) to your computer and the [PhoneGap Developer App](getting-started/2-install-mobile-app) to your mobile devices, you're ready to create your first PhoneGap project.
+This project will be a PhoneGap mobile app with the ability to run on multiple devices and across operating systems in just a few simple steps.

 ###Create Default PhoneGap Project
-The PhoneGap CLI has a a default Hello World project for beginners to start with.
+The PhoneGap CLI has a default Hello World project for beginners to start with.
 It's proven to be the quickest and easiest way to understand the basics of building a mobile PhoneGap app so let's start by creating the default project with the CLI.

 1. Enter the following command from your terminal: